imabuddha/eidogo-for-wordpress/readme.txt

 * Changed `embed_attachment()` to not work by invoking filters, which had weird side effects like getting sociable stuck inside the problem widget
 * Somewhat improved SGF parser and storing additional SGF metadata
+* Somewhat more useful output in RSS feed

 = 0.8.4 =
 * Using latest EidoGo from github instead of 1.2 release